The NHS pension scheme as a sessional GP

 Submitting forms

-PCSE are developing a new system for submitting pension payments which is due to be launched in September 2020.
-It will also allow you to see your pension record for the previous six years and the current year.
+Forms are currently submitted via the PCSE portal.
+The portal allows you to see your pension record for the previous six years and the current year.
 This will help you to identify any gaps in your record.

 Once PCSE have processed your forms, they update NHS Pensions where the final record is kept.
 There has been no change to how your pension is processed in the devolved nations.

-We have had repeated assurance from NHS England that no individual will be disadvantaged due to the processing by PCSE of an individual’s pension, ie that monies paid to your pension are safe even if they have not been processed correctly at present.
+We have had repeated assurance from NHS England that no individual will be disadvantaged due to the processing by PCSE of an individual’s pension, i.e., that monies paid to your pension are safe even if they have not been processed correctly at present.

 Always keep a copy/evidence of all forms and monies that you send to Capita (PCSE) just in case you are required to provide them as evidence in the future.